Control and instrumentation engineer: job description

 Self-employment via consultancy/contract work is possible for individuals with several years' experience.

-Vacancies attract strong competition, particularly opportunities on structured graduate training schemes.
+Vacancies attract strong competition, particularly opportunities on structured graduate training schemes so it's advisable to apply early.
 Jobs are advertised online, by careers services and recruitment agencies, in newspapers and in relevant publications including TARGETjobs Engineering, The Engineer, Electronic Engineering Times, Computer Weekly and New Scientist.

 Relevant experience can be beneficial.
-Some employers offer final year project work, sponsorship, vacation work and industrial placements which can provide valuable contacts and a useful insight into the profession.
+Some employers offer final year project work, degree sponsorship, vacation work and industrial placements which can provide valuable contacts and a useful insight into the profession.
+Take a look at our list of engineering employers who offer industrial placements and summer internships.

 Achieving chartered (CEng) status with the Engineering Council can help to demonstrate your professionalism and commitment to your field.
 To become chartered, you will need an accredited bachelors degree in engineering or technology, plus an appropriate masters degree (MEng) or doctorate (EngD) accredited by a professional engineering institution such as the Institution of Engineering and Technology (IET).
 You will also be eligible with an integrated MSc.
 To find out more, take a look at our guide to chartership.